Annie (musical): Production history

-The New York Times estimates that Annie is performed 700 to 900 times each year in the United States.
+The New York Times estimates that Annie is performed 700 to 900 times, each year, in the United States.

 Pre-Broadway tryout

 Annie had its world premiere on August 10, 1976, at the Goodspeed Opera House in East Haddam, Connecticut, under the direction of Michael P. Price.
 Kristen Vigard was the first actress to play the title role.
 However, the producers soon decided that Vigard's genuinely sweet interpretation was not tough enough for the street-smart orphan.
 After a week of performances, Vigard was replaced by Andrea McArdle, who had been playing one of the other orphans, Pepper.
 Vigard went on to become McArdle's Broadway alternate.

+After the Goodspeed run ended, the role of Miss Hannigan was also recast, as original actor Maggie Task's performance was considered too mean.
+Producer Mike Nichols suggested comedy actress Dorothy Loudon to bring the humour out of the role; in rehearsals, Loudon reportedly improvised numerous elements, including the lines "Do I hear happiness in here?" and "Why any kid would want to be an orphan, I'll never know."

 Broadway original

 The original Broadway production opened at the Alvin Theatre on April 21, 1977, and starred Andrea McArdle as Annie, Reid Shelton as Warbucks, Dorothy Loudon as Miss Hannigan, and Sandy Faison as Grace Farrell, with Danielle Brisebois as Molly, the youngest and smallest orphan.
-It was nominated for eleven Tony Awards and won seven, including the Best Musical, Best Score, and Best Book.
+It was nominated for eleven Tony Awards and won seven, including the Best Musical, Best Score, and Best Book at the 31st Tony Awards.
 Replacements in the title role on Broadway included Shelley Bruce, Sarah Jessica Parker, Allison Smith and Alyson Kirk.
 Replacements in the role of Miss Hannigan included Alice Ghostley, Dolores Wilson, Betty Hutton, Marcia Lewis, and June Havoc.
 Ann Ungar understudied and played for Dorothy Loudon in the role of Miss Hannigan.
 She also understudied Alice Ghostley and Dolores Wilson.
+Annie was evicted from the Alvin Theatre, in September 1981, to make way for Merrily We Roll Along, which began its months long journey to finding a new permanent home.
+On September 16, the show moved to ANTA (now the August Wilson), knowing the production would need to move, again, due to contractual obligations to the new musical Oh Brother!
+On October 29, Annie moved to the Eugene O'Neill Theatre, and finally moved to its final home at the Uris (now the Gershwin) on December 12 to make room for a revised Little Me.
+This move was made possible, partly because of the early closing of the revival of My Fair Lady, had originally been scheduled to run through the end of that year.
 The show closed on January 2, 1983, after a total of 2,377 performances, setting a record for the longest running show at the Alvin Theatre (now the Neil Simon Theatre), until it was surpassed by Hairspray in 2009.